surfdog/static-blog/content/posts/independent-deployment-for-the-frontend.md

 I think it's helpful to go over some of the main challenges we have to solve when wanting to deploy a piece of our frontend separately.

-The most obvious issue is this: How can I get my component, which webpack is not aware of at build-time, so I can use it somewhere?
+The most obvious issue from the frontend perspective is this: How can I get my component, which webpack is not aware of at build-time, so I can use it somewhere?
 If I simply `fetch` a JavaScript file, all I get back is a bunch of text and no clear way to turn that text into something that spits out a module I can treat as a React component.

 Read on to learn how we can load a separately built module in an async manner, and then use the component in that module inside React.